 I don’t know how to explain what happened on those two nights and no matter how much others want to dismiss these incidents and give me the strange eye, I know what I saw and what I felt.
 It was the beginning for me to believe in Signs and to become more aware.
 And I believe that Sparky came to visit us those nights once more, to ease our pain and to let us know that he was at peace while always being a part in our hearts until we meet again.

 It was right after I got up this morning and while passing by the dining room table that I noticed movement in the backyard.
-I got closer to the window to see what had caught my attention and found myself face to face with a Hawk.
+I moved closer to the window to see what had caught my attention, and found myself face to face with a Hawk.
 The magnificent animal was sitting within a short distance on a branch, staring at me and watching my every move.
-His eyes were focused on me with such intense clarity and crystal clear vision that I could feel his gaze burn itself right into my soul.
-His eyes demanded respect and focus as I stood frozen in time.
-It wasn’t the first time that I was paid a visit from the Hawk spirit animal and I remembered back to a few prior visits.
-Always admiring this animal from a distance before, this was different and I never encountered the fixed stare before.
-It captured me to just stand there in silence, compelled to stare back at him as if he was ready to begin speaking to me.
-I felt transported to somewhere else, like into a movie snippet, a scene from a science fiction where the Hawk came to visit a human to deliver a message.
-Drama music playing in the background and all.
-Was he here to drive awareness and redirect my focus?
-Was there a reason behind the visit?
-The timing was definitely extraordinary and made sense in many ways but of course I couldn’t be sure and it is up to us how we want our mind to interpret these visits.
-If we see them as visits and signs from the spirit world or if we dismiss them to coincidental events.
-For me they were signs and my awareness of these signs was sharp and clear with no doubt about them.
+His eyes were focused on me with an intense clarity, a crystal clear vision that was burning itself right into my soul.
+I couldn’t deny that his presence demanded respect, as I stood frozen in time.
+It wasn’t the first time that I was paid a visit from the Hawk spirit and there have been a few other times.
+This encounter was different though and within a very close proximity.
+All I could do is stand there, be still and stare.
+We observed each other in silence, experiencing a moment in time that brought special meaning to me.
+I was mesmerized, as if transported to a place far away.
+All noise was drowned as I listened to the silence and anything could have been possible during those moments.
+Any minute now, Mr. Hawk would begin to speak to me and bring a message vital to my journey.
+I remained somewhere else, a movie snippet, a scene from a science fiction where the Hawk came to visit a human as a messenger, perhaps medieval times when the hawk vision was scoping out the land from high above to see what others couldn’t.
+I was stuck in a fairytale, a segment of my life with dramatic music playing in the background that was getting louder and had escaped the silence.
+What was the message behind this unusual encounter?
+Was he here to raise my awareness of things I couldn’t see?
+Redirect my focus and make me pause in my path to reconsider?
+The timing was definitely extraordinary and made sense, but with much else in life there always remains an element of not knowing for sure.
+And so it was no different, and I couldn’t be sure about the meaning of this visit until further research.
+It depends much on our own beliefs, if we see them as visits and signs from the spirit world or if you dismiss them to coincidence.
+I can’t tell you why and how I know, but for me they are signs and messages from the divine.

-Researching the presence of the Hawk, I learned that when he comes to visit you, you might have the inclination of using the power of intuition and vision in your daily life.
+Researching the presence of the Hawk, I learned that when a Hawk comes to visit, you might have the inclination of using the powers of intuition and vision in your daily life.
 The Hawk provides the wisdom of seeing situations from a higher perspective through increased observation, allowing you to focus on the task at hand.
 The Hawk is a messenger from the spirit world and a great companion to develop spiritual awareness.
-He directs you to the power of focus through a clear vision and guides you to take the lead when the timing is right.
+He will guide you to the power of focus through a clear vision and to take the lead when the timing is right.

 I wonder what will be left after everything is said and done.
 As we embark on the final stages of our journey, I’m left with mixed emotions, almost as if I’m punished to feel everything at once.
 I worked through anger and madness, numbness and a sense of not understanding, a feeling of disbelief and the realization that no matter of how hard I tried, I just can’t relate and I don’t understand your motives.
 And then there is the other side that wonders why would I even want to understand, haven’t I been proven too many times that this is just how things have progressed?
 Shouldn’t I stop justifying the behavior and make excuses to talk myself into believing that these actions were not deliberate.
 My mind knows that I am just fooling myself but my heart still aches knowing that you are a smart man that has taken calculated risks, while being aware of the gamble.
 I wonder if we will look back some day wondering if it was worth the price.